 Additionally, Garrick currently sits on the Board of Directors for the NFL Player's Association-Houston Chapter and the Advisory Board for IMPACT Sports LLC, a company focused on the development of concussion reducing helmets for all athletes.

 Today’s financing options for athletes of all levels include high-interest debt or non-recourse loans, which, of course, need to be paid back.
 If the athlete has yet to secure a contract or is unable to get it guaranteed, viable financing options are limited.

 Marketing/Brand Building Inhibitors

 Fantex allowed people to invest in securities tied to the cash flows of professional athletes’ player and endorsement contracts.
 Fantex completed 6 IPOs, with the last occurring in 2016.
 Fantex’s brand-building efforts were hampered as athlete IPOs had to go through a “quiet period” which prevented marketing efforts.
 1

 High Barrier of Entry

-DREAM Fan Shares is a relatively new platform that the NBA’s Spencer Dinwiddie is utilizing to sell his blockchain bond for $150,000 a token, which is a high barrier of entry.
-Investors would be paid principal and interest on his current contract.
-2
+DREAM Fan Shares is a relatively new platform that the NBA’s Spencer Dinwiddie utilized to sell his blockchain bond for $150,000 a token, which is a high barrier of entry.
+Investors are to be paid principal and interest on his current contract.2

 Global Fan Exchange enables professional athletes to sell fans a percentage of ownership in their future professional contracts.
 The securities offering provides shareholders and their charity of choice with dividends and can act as a hedge for some athletes to provide capital up-front and allow those athletes to avoid taking high-risk, high-interest loans.